-The patches appear when melanocytes within the skin die off.
-Melanocytes are the cells responsible for producing the skin pigment, melanin, which gives skin its color and protects it from the sun’s UV rays.
+Melanocytes are the cells responsible for producing melanin.
+Melanin gives skin its color and protects it from the sun’s ultraviolet (UV) rays.

 Fast facts on vitiligo

-- Vitiligo can affect people of any age, gender, or ethnicity.
+- Vitiligo can affect people of any age, sex, and ethnicity.

 - There is no cure, and it is usually a lifelong condition.

 - Treatment options may include exposure to special UV light wavelengths and medications to restore color and slow the development of new depigmented patches.

 Vitiligo is a skin condition in which patches of skin lose their color.

 The total area of skin that vitiligo affects varies between individuals.
 It can also affect the eyes, the inside of the mouth, and the hair.
 In some cases, affected areas may remain discolored for the rest of the person’s life.
 Others may experience spontaneous re-pigmentation.